 Frequently Asked Questions

 If you haven't opted in to business policies, we create payment, shipping, and return policies in the background each time an item is listed for sale.
 These remain hidden until you opt in, when they become available for you to manage.
 You'll see a policy for each set of payment, shipping, and return terms that you've recently used.

 Yes.
 Select Clean up policies on the Manage business policies page - opens in new window or tab.
 If you have any policies that aren't being used in active listings, or haven't been used recently, we'll remove them.

 Yes, you can override the shipping cost for individual listings without creating a different shipping policy.
 When you create the listing, next to the dropdown box where you select the shipping policy, select Edit shipping cost for this listing only.

 You can opt out any time by selecting the Opt out link on the Manage business policies page - opens in new window or tab.
-Your active listings won't be affected, but if you want to make changes to payment, shipping and returns terms, you’ll need to do that individually on each listing in future.
-You can also opt back in to Business policies at any time.
-The policies you’ve already created will still be there, ready for you to use again.
+Your active listings won't be affected, but if you want to make changes to payment, shipping, and return terms, you'll need to do that individually on each future listing.
+You can also opt back in to business policies at any time; the policies you already created will still be there, ready for you to use again.

-Usually this means there are large numbers of business policies created in the background already associated with your account, and our automated processes were not able to clean them up.
-Please contact our customer services team for help.
+This usually means there are large numbers of business policies created in the background already associated with your account, and our automated processes were not able to clean them up.
+Please contact our customer service team for help.